roblox-dev-forum/roblox-profile/README.md

 ### Maintenance

-There is no maintenance cost for Developer Relations or Engineering teams.
+There is no manual maintenance cost.

 ---